 A structured approach helps you prioritize:

 - Make a list of the situations where your emotions got the better of you.
-If you’re journaling, review the last few months
+If you’re keeping a journal, which is recommended, review the last few months to identify these situations;

 - For each situation rank the severity from 1-3, or green, yellow, red;